 Hertsmere's award-winning parks

-The Bushey Rose Garden has won the Green Flag for the second time and has also been successful in receiving the prestigious Green Heritage Award due to the historic nature of the garden.
+The Bushey Rose Garden has won the Green Flag for the eighth time and has also been successful in receiving the prestigious Green Heritage Award due to the historic nature of the garden.

-Thanks go to Borehamwood Four Parks Friends Group, Friends of King George Recreation Ground, Friends of Fishers Fields, Friends of the Rose Garden, garden volunteers and Friends of Potters Bar Parks who all volunteer their time to make the parks special places to visit, as well as John O’Conners Grounds Maintenance who carry out our maintenance works.
+Thanks go to Borehamwood Four Parks Friends Group, Friends of King George Recreation Ground, Friends of Fishers Fields, Friends of the Rose Garden, garden volunteers and Warren Estate Residents Association who all volunteer their time to make the parks special places to visit, as well as John O’Conners Grounds Maintenance who carry out our maintenance works